-3.11 As mentioned above in paragraph 3.3a, buildings included in the schedule of monuments maintained under section 1 of the Ancient Monuments and Archaeological Areas Act 1979 are exempt from compliance with the requirements of the Building Regulations.
-There are other classes of buildings where special considerations may apply in deciding what is adequate provision for ventilation:

-- a. listed buildings; - b. buildings in conservation areas; - c. buildings which are of architectural and historical interest and which are referred to as a material consideration in a local authority's development plan or local development framework; - d. buildings which are of architectural and historical interest within national parks, areas of outstanding natural beauty, registered historic parks and gardens, registered battlefields, the curtilages of scheduled ancient monuments, and world heritage sites; and - e. buildings of traditional construction with permeable fabric that both absorbs and readily allows the evaporation of moisture.

-3.12 When undertaking work on or in connection with a building that falls within one of the classes listed above, the aim should be to provide adequate ventilation as far as is reasonable and practically possible.
-The work should not prejudice the character of the host building or increase the risk of long-term deterioration of the building fabric or fittings.

-3.13 The guidance given by English Heritage1 and in BS 7913 Principles of the conservation of historic buildings should be taken into account in determining appropriate ventilation strategies for building work in historic buildings.

-3.14 In general, new extensions to historic or traditional dwellings should comply with the standards of ventilation as set out in this Approved Document.
-The only exception would be where there is a particular need to match the external appearance or character of the extension to that of the host building.

-3.15 Particular issues relating to work in historic buildings that warrant sympathetic treatment and where advice from others could therefore be beneficial include:

-a. restoring the historic character of a building that has been subject to previous inappropriate alteration, e.g. replacement windows, doors and rooflights;
+- 3.11 As mentioned above in paragraph 3.3a, buildings included in the schedule of monuments maintained under section 1 of the Ancient Monuments and Archaeological Areas Act 1979 are exempt from compliance with the requirements of the Building Regulations.
+There are other classes of buildings where special considerations may apply in deciding what is adequate provision for ventilation: - (a) listed buildings; - (b) buildings in conservation areas; - (c) buildings which are of architectural and historical interest and which are referred to as a material consideration in a local authority's development plan or local development framework; - (d) buildings which are of architectural and historical interest within national parks, areas of outstanding natural beauty, registered historic parks and gardens, registered battlefields, the curtilages of scheduled ancient monuments, and world heritage sites; and - (e) buildings of traditional construction with permeable fabric that both absorbs and readily allows the evaporation of moisture. - 3.12 When undertaking work on or in connection with a building that falls within one of the classes listed above, the aim should be to provide adequate ventilation as far as is reasonable and practically possible.
+The work should not prejudice the character of the host building or increase the risk of long-term deterioration of the building fabric or fittings. - 3.13 The guidance given by English Heritage1 and in BS 7913 Principles of the conservation of historic buildings should be taken into account in determining appropriate ventilation strategies for building work in historic buildings. - 3.14 In general, new extensions to historic or traditional dwellings should comply with the standards of ventilation as set out in this Approved Document.
+The only exception would be where there is a particular need to match the external appearance or character of the extension to that of the host building. - 3.15 Particular issues relating to work in historic buildings that warrant sympathetic treatment and where advice from others could therefore be beneficial include: - (a) restoring the historic character of a building that has been subject to previous inappropriate alteration, e.g. replacement windows, doors and rooflights; - (b) rebuilding a former historic building (e.g. following a fire or filling a gap site in a terrace); - (c) making provision for the fabric of historic buildings to 'breathe' to control moisture and potential long-term decay problems. - 3.16 In determining what is adequate ventilation in the circumstances, it is important that the BCB takes into account the advice of the local authority's conservation officer.
+The views of the conservation officer are particularly important where building work requires planning permission and/or listed building consent.

-www.english-heritage.org.uk
+1 www.english-heritage.org.uk